xngln/Gloom/README.md

 # Gloom

-A package implementing the bloom filter in Golang.
+A Go package implementing the bloom filter.